Ben-Kincaid/indeps/README.md

 ## Getting Started

-**Indeps** can be ran as either a CLI, or one may also utilize our various function exports to run the `indeps` processes programatically.
+**indeps** can be ran as either a CLI, or one may also utilize our various function exports to run the **indeps** processes programatically.

 ### Prerequisites